Avogadro/two.avogadro.cc/source/develop/index.md

   - Core::Bond : Class representing bonds in a molecule.
 - Io::FileFormatManager : Convenience functions for file format wrangling.
 - Io::FileFormat : Base class for all file format readers and writers.
-  - Io::CjsonFormat : Chemical JSON format reader and writeer.
+  - Io::CjsonFormat : Chemical JSON format reader and writer.
 - Rendering::Scene : Class managing the main scene graph used for rendering.
 - Rendering::Drawable : Base class for drawable items in the scene.
   - Rendering::SphereGeometry : Drawable item for spheres.